|Home > Fleet Lists Index > Midland Metro|

 |37||7th July 2015||12th April 2016||Silver & Magenta||Ozzy Osbourne||Photo|

 A total of 25 Urbos 3 trams are on order to operate both the current Midland Metro service and also the expanded line through to Centenary Square.
-The first 21 of these have now been delivered to Wednesbury Depot with the remainder to follow at a later date.
+The first 21 have now been delivered to Wednesbury Depot with the remainder to follow at a later date.

 17 was officially launched on Wednesday 16th October 2013 at Wednesbury Depot.